Napak

 Napak is a town in Northern Uganda.
 It is the commercial, administrative and municipal headquarters of Napak District.
 The district is named after the town.

 Location

 The town is situated approximately 80 km, southwest of Moroto, the largest town in Karamoja sub-region.
-This location lies approximately 340 km, by road, northeast of Kampala, the capital of Uganda and the largest city in that country.
+Napak lies approximately 340 km, by road, northeast of Kampala, the capital of Uganda and the largest city in that country.
 The approximate coordinates of Napak are: 2°06'56.0"N 34°13'36.0"E (Latitude:2.115556; Longitude:34.226670).

 Population

 During the national census and household survey of 27 and 28 August 2014, the Uganda Bureau of Statistics (UBOS), enumerated the population of Napak Town Council at 5,278 people.

 Points of interest

-The following points of interest lie within the town limits or close to the edges of town: (a) The offices of Napak Town Council (b) The headquarters of Napak District Administration (c) Napak Central Market and (d) the Soroti–Katakwi–Moroto–Lokitanyala Road which passes through Napak Town in a general south to north direction.
+The following points of interest lie within the town limits or close to the edges of town: (a) The offices of Napak Town Council (b) The headquarters of Napak District Administration (c) Napak Central Market and (d) the Soroti–Katakwi–Moroto–Lokitanyala Road which passes through Napak town in a general south to north direction.